alanng10/InfoTechEconomyWorth/Docue/a.md

 Info tech economy worth in ClassC is 0 if
 C# style all generic, reflection invoke, struct and interface is added to it.

+ClassB is most gain program lang.

+It is most gain program lang that is diff in port did with Class Lang.

+It is enough info in execute certain info in class, inf client already has enough info of sure certain info of call unit.